oniani/dot/README.md

 <p align="center"><img src=".local/share/applications/kitty.png" alt="Logo" width="180" /></p>

+Configuration files and automation wizard for \*nix meta distribution.

 ## Setup

 All programs are chosen with simplicity in mind.
 Cross-platform programs that follow the UNIX